 You are required to upload a copy of your most recent résumé or curriculum vitae as part of your application.

-This requirement is for Fall 2020 applicants.
+This requirement is for Fall 2024 applicants.
 New requirements and the essay topic will change for future semesters.
-The new requirements are typically posted at the end of August, so please be sure back if you plan to apply for a future semester.
+The new requirements are typically posted at the end of August, so please be sure to check back if you plan to apply for a future semester.

 Please provide this data in a narrative form, single-spaced, not to exceed 4 pages total.